terrylp/terrypalo.github.io/projects/project-black.md

 summary: Independent Video Game in development by a group of students from UH Manoa.
 ---
 ## Summary
-Co-leader of a very diverse group of 8 people, including a story writer, graphic artists, and programmers.
+Co-leader of a very diverse group of 8 people, including a story writer, concept artists, and programmers.
 I assist and contribute to level/mechanic design as well as C# scripting.

 ### Specifics